 Buying adjustable dumbbells is slightly more tricky than your regular variety free weights.
 But fear not!
-Have a quick butchers of our guide to everything you nee to know about picking the perfect set of dumbbells with changeable weights!
+Have a quick look of our guide to everything you need to know about picking the perfect set of dumbbells with changeable weights!

 How do adjustable weights work?

 Adjustable weights all differ slightly in their mechanism, but the principle is the same from one free weight to the next.
-You get a hand grip, and a base unit which contains a variety of weights.
+You get a handgrip, and a base unit that contains a variety of weights.
 You insert the grip into this ‘stack’ of weights, select the weight you want and then lift up the barbell.

 With these weights, if you’re looking for a pair, yes – you’ll have to effectively buy two of the same item.
 Having said that, there’s a WORLD of exercise you can do with one dumbbell.